pukkaone/pukkaone.github.io/_posts/2011-01-03-jsp-cross-site-scripting-elresolver.md

 ${fn:escapeXml(user.name)}
 {% endhighlight %}

-If you have a lot of JSPs, fixing them using these solutions is tedious.
-You must also remember to include these solutions in any new code you write.

-Starting with
+The default option should be the safe option.
+That's a sensible engineering principle.
+If EL expression values are escaped by default, then you're protected from coders who forget to wrap EL expressions in `c:out` or `fn:escapeXml`.

-JSP 2.1, a Web application can register a custom [ELResolver](http://download.oracle.com/javaee/6/api/javax/el/ELResolver.html).
+Starting with JSP 2.1, a Web application can register a custom [ELResolver](http://download.oracle.com/javaee/6/api/javax/el/ELResolver.html).
 I'm going to present a
 [custom ELResolver that escapes EL expression values](http://github.com/pukkaone/webappenhance/blob/master/src/com/github/pukkaone/jsp/EscapeXmlELResolver.java),